Adversarial Attacks on LLM-as-a-Judge Systems

 Background

-Yet this growing reliance creates a high-value target for adversarial manipulation.
+LLM judges are now embedded in critical decision-making loops -- from ranking chatbot responses in arena-style competitions to generating reward signals for RLHF -- and this growing reliance creates a high-value target for adversarial manipulation.
 Unlike traditional evaluation metrics (BLEU, ROUGE, perplexity), LLM judges process natural language and are therefore susceptible to the same prompt injection attacks that affect any language model.
-An adversary who can influence a judge's evaluation gains leverage over model rankings, training signals, and content moderation decisions -- all without directly compromising the underlying model being evaluated.

 This paper provides a comprehensive treatment of adversarial attacks specifically targeting LLM-as-a-Judge systems.
 We go beyond demonstrating that attacks are possible and instead focus on characterizing which attack strategies are most effective, which architectural choices make judges more or less vulnerable, and what practical defenses can be deployed.